 In fact, you simply need to open an account, upload a copy of your ID, deposit some funds and you’re good to go.
 Crucially, Coinbase offers support for a number of everyday payment methods such as a debit card and bank account – so the platform is ideal for entry-level buyers.
 To illustrate just how popular Coinbase is as the go-to Bitcoin broker, the platform claims to have served more than 30 million customers since its inception in 2012.

 In terms of the fundamentals, Coinbase is a cryptocurrency broker in its truest form.
 By this, I mean that Coinbase actually owns and stores the coins that you buy.
 This is in stark contrast to other cryptocurrency platforms in the space, as more often than not the exchange simply matches buyers and sellers.
-As such, Coinbase allows you to withdraw your newly purchased cryptocurrencies out of the platform as soon as the transaction has been completed.
+As such, Coinbase allows you to withdraw your newly purchased cryptocurrencies from the platform as soon as the transaction has been completed.

 I should also note that Coinbase also offers a side-platform that it calls Coinbase Pro that is targeted towards advanced traders.
 The purpose of Coinbase Pro is that it offers traditional trading facilities.
 This is going to be more suitable for those of you that wish to buy and sell cryptocurrencies on a short-term basis, as opposed to taking a long-term ‘buy and hold’ strategy.
 As I cover in more detail later on, Coinbase Pro offers more cryptocurrencies and cheaper fees than its Coinbase counterpart.